waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 Help and Documentation:

-I do not follow this heuristic in my system, as I did not feel it was needed, the system is very simple and straightfowrwad do my user should not need any help
+I do not follow this heuristic in my system, as I did not feel it was needed, the system is very simple and straightforward do my user should not need any help

 ### Review of Aestestics